grapesmoker/cl-geom/README.md

 Although in principle this should work on any Common Lisp, it has only been tested on SBCL.

+## Usage

+You can instantiate objects directly either via `make-instance` or the helper functions provided for that purpose, e.g. `make-point`, `make-polygon`, etc. cl-geom currently supports computation with vectors, quaternions, and matrices.
+Algorithm functions can also be called with the appropriate arguments.

 ## Future work

 Lots of work remains to be done.
 Most of the current algorithms are 2D only, which is a limitation.
 A nonexhaustive list of things that are on the docket to add to this library: